JKHeadley/ServiceBuilder/README.md

 Currently installation is a semi-manual process.
 A fully automated installation is in the works but the process is complex and buggy.
 The installation steps are as follows:

+###NOTE:
+For reasons currently unkown, sometimes the nuget package installation erases the content of random model files (but not the files themselves).
+Given this, a backup copy of your solution folder is created as the first step in the nuget installation process.
+I've found that it is pretty easy to just open any backup files for the "erased" files and copy the contents over.
+At the end of the manual installation process, the `remove_templates` command will remove this backup copy.

 - Install the nuget package onto your model project.
 Make sure to click "Discard" and "Reload All" when Visual Studio notifies you that changes have been made to the project outside the environment.
 - Once the package installation is complete, clean the solution and build your model project.